 Guidance: The inspector should verify that equipment qualification is suitable for the environment expected under all conditions.
 This should include conditions such as temperature, humidity, radiation, pressure, voltage, and vibration.

-This inspection should be coordinated with IP 65001.E “.”
-Sample size will be on guidance from reference and the targeted ITAAC set.
+This inspection should be coordinated with IP 65001.E “Inspection of the ITAAC-Related Qualification Program.”
+Sample size will be dependent on guidance from this reference and the targeted ITAAC set.

 02.05 Problem Identification and Resolution: The inspector should confirm that problems identified during the inspection are entered into the licensee/constructor corrective action program in accordance with program requirements.
-The inspector may review licensee actions to address similar or related problems that were previously identified, in order to check the extent of condition and confirm the effectiveness of the licensees corrective measures.
+The inspector may review licensee actions to address similar or related problems that were previously identified, in order to check the extent of condition and confirm the effectiveness of the licensee’s corrective measures.

 Guidance: This inspection is to assure that problems are entered into the applicable process to assure corrective actions appropriate to the circumstances are developed and prioritized.
-Inspections of Quality Assurance Program implementation, effectiveness of Problem Identification and Resolution, and Self-Assessment will be performed under
+Inspections of Quality Assurance Program implementation, effectiveness of Problem Identification and Resolution, and Self-Assessment will be performed under IP 35007, “Quality Assurance Implementation During Construction and Pre-Construction Activities.”

 65001.14-03 RESOURCE ESTIMATE